AdobeDocs/journeys.en/help/using/building-journeys/testing-the-journey.md

 * _Finished_: the individual is at the end of the journey.
 * _Error_: the individual is stopped in the journey because of an error.
 * _Timed out_: the individual is stopped in the journey because of a step which took too much time.

+When an event is triggered using the test mode, a dataset is automatically generated with the name of the source.

+When an event is triggered using the test mode, a dataset is automatically generated with the name of the source.

+The test mode automatically creates an Experience Event and sends it to Adobe Experience Platform.
+The name of the source for this experience Event is "Journey Orchestration Test Events".

+In the case of multiple events triggered from multiple journeys

+There is a scenario when there are multiple events sent from multiple journeys that will have different Schemas.
+Can n schema map to 1 dataset?
+If not, then we will have multiple datasets required.

+Automatic creation and naming of these datasets is performed if a destination dataset is not included in the experience event.
+That is why we see the "Automatically created dataset for voyager" today.

+The naming of our source drives the automatic creation.
+If we have multiple events, we should concatenate and have it be "Journey Orchestration Test Event - NAME OF SCHEMA".
+This will automatically turn to "Automatically generated dataset for Journey Orchestration Test Event - NAME OF SCHEMA".